R4f3y/R4f3y/README.md

 ### About Me
 * 🌍  Based in Oslo, Norway
-* 🎓  Pursuing a Bachelor’s in Computer Engineering at Oslo Metropolitan University, graduating in 2025
+* 🎓  Bachelor of Science in Data Engineering, Oslo Metropolitan University, 2025
 * 📫  Reach me at: afzalrafey@gmail.com
 * 🖥️  Portfolio: **Under development**